 I’m James.
 I’m a freelance writer in covering art, design, architecture, politics and (almost) all things Texas, where I live.
 Specifically I live in Fort Worth, where antiquated concepts of the American West begins.
 I currently write for and edit Quorum Report, Texas’ largest political newsletter.
 I edit the morning newsclips e-blast, a free component of our website.
 (You can subscribe to those and our daily updates here.)
 I am also the web editor for the Gay and Lesbian Review Worldwide.
-I contribute to the Dallas Voice, D Magazine, Fort Worth Weekly, Texas Jewish Post, Next City and Jewish News Syndicate.
+I contribute to Arts and Culture Texas, Dallas Voice, D Magazine, Fort Worth Weekly, Texas Jewish Post, Next City and Jewish News Syndicate.
 My work has appeared in INTO (which has since closed), Generation Progress (formerly Campus Progress), Star Trek, Counterpunch.org and the Huffington Post.

 I also have conducted research for campaigns, law firms and individuals as well as written copy for corporate clients.

 At Quorum Report I provide on the ground coverage from North Texas for our readers.
 I am one of the few state political reporters in the region.
 I also revamped our newsclips newsletter, by conforming to a certain style, expanding the number of outlets and length of the copy available for readers.

 At the Voice I launched our community calendar, managed our coverage of the 84th Texas Legislature, coverage of the historic Obergefell decision legalizing marriage equality, among other projects.
 During the 84th, the criminal justice blog Grits for Breakfast called my coverage of needle exchange legislation during the 84th legislative session “possibly the best.”
 I also won an award and was a finalist for commentary about the Texas Legislature.